-The Division of Transplantation at the University of Florida provides surgical care in the complex areas of abdominal organ (kidney, liver and pancreas) transplantation, lung transplantation and heart transplantation.
+The Division of Transplantation and Hepatobiliary Surgery at the University of Florida provides surgical care in the complex areas of abdominal organ (kidney, liver and pancreas) transplantation, lung transplantation and heart transplantation.

 UF Health transplantation surgeons work closely with a multidisciplinary transplant team, including medicine physicians, nurses, financial coordinators, donor coordinators, administrative support staff, social workers, physical and respiratory therapists and psychologists at the UF Health Shands Transplant Center.

 The University of Florida Division of Transplantation Surgery offers a two-year ASTS accredited multiorgan transplant fellowship along with training in hepatobiliary surgery that conforms to the International Hepatopancreatobiliary Association guidelines.

 Since we performed the state of Florida’s first kidney transplant, the UF Health Shands Transplant Center has been an industry leader in transplant medicine, and its staff has provided unparalleled expertise in highly complex, life-saving treatments for patients around the world.

 Our center has over 50 years’ experience performing kidney transplants — completing the first one in the state of Florida in 1966.
 We were also the first in Florida to perform a simultaneous pancreas and kidney transplant in 1995

 Our center has over 20 years’ experience providing excellent care to patients with complex liver diseases.Our team members from many specialties work together to provide you with the best care possible.